saulocantanhede/tfgreek2/docs/features/featuresbygroup.md

 ## Grid features

+<sup>These features pertains to the arrangement and organization of the database.</sup>
 Name |  Feature type | Available on nodes | Description| Examples
 ---|---| ---|--- | ---
 [oslots](oslots.md#start) | [`Edge`](featuresbyfeaturetype.md#edge-features) | *not applicable*  | slot containment | `1` `1-11` `2010-2015,2020-2030`